Upper bounds for critical coupling constants for binding some quantum many-body systems: Many identical particles

 where $\tilde Z$ is the quantity $Z$ in (\ref{Eexp}) computed with $Q(N)$ replaced by $\lambda$.
 The improved ET energy is then given by (\ref{Eexp}) in which $Q(N)$ is replaced by $Q_{\phi_{\textrm{NR}}}(N)$.
 It is possible to easily test the quality of the ET approximations for $D=3$ and $N=2$.
 Without loss of generality, one can set $\hbar=m=\mu=1$, so the Hamiltonian considered is written

 Eigenvalues and critical coupling constants for this Hamiltonian can be computed exactly for $l=0$ \cite{silv09} and accurately computed numerically for $l\ne 0$ with the Lagrange mesh method \cite{baye15}.
-Table~\ref{tab:exp2} shows that the approximate ET energies are reasonable upper bounds and the improved ones are closer to genuine values.
-In Table~\ref{tab:ccc}, one can see that the critical coupling constants given by (\ref{g}) are upper bounds and that (\ref{gphi}) gives better values.
+Table~\ref{tab:exp2} shows that the approximate ET energies are reasonable upper bounds and the improved ones are closer to exact values.
+In Table~\ref{tab:ccc}, one can see that the critical coupling constants given by (\ref{g})-(\ref{rho0}) are upper bounds and that (\ref{gphi}) gives better values.
 If the accuracy is not very good, the correct order of magnitude is obtained, specially for (\ref{gphi}).
-Since the ET can give reliable results for the binding energy and the observables of various types of many-body systems \cite{sema19,sema15a}, one can expect that (\ref{g}) and (\ref{gphi}) can give reasonable estimations of critical coupling constants for many-body systems for which numerical calculations can be very complicated and heavy.
-Our results are less accurate that the numerical ones obtained in \cite{rich94,goy95,mosz00,rich20} with Gaussian expansions of trial states, but they are very general and can be applied to an arbitrary number of bosons or fermions in dimension $D$ for any state of excitation.